paradigmxyz/reth/book/stages/README.md

 ## ExecutionStage

 Finally, after all headers, bodies and senders are added to the database, the `ExecutionStage` starts to execute.
 This stage is responsible for executing all of the transactions and updating the state stored in the database.
-For every new block header added to the database, the corresponding transactions and signers are gathered and `reth_executor::executor::execute_and_verify_receipt()` is called, pushing the state changes resulting from the execution to a `Vec`.
+For every new block header added to the database, the corresponding transactions have their signers attached to them and `reth_executor::executor::execute_and_verify_receipt()` is called, pushing the state changes resulting from the execution to a `Vec`.

 [Filename: crates/stages/src/stages/execution.rs](https://github.com/paradigmxyz/reth/blob/main/crates/stages/src/stages/execution.rs#L222)
 ```rust